geeksblabla/geeksblabla.com/blablas/ep103/index.md

 0:11:00 - Thoughts about when you first heard about web3.

-0:18:00 - How do you think it can revolutionise the future of the web in certain domains?
+0:18:00 - How do you think it can revolutionize the future of the web in certain domains?

 0:24:00 - Web3.0 and DApp transparency.